 The IT and Data Coordinator is responsible for the collection, management, and reporting of all student and school data.
 This individual will manage and program the student information system (SIS), and will provide training to all staff, students, and parents to improve the level of data literacy for all stakeholders.
 The IT and Data Coordinator will create and update a set of data reports which provides detailed information regarding student progress to all staff and the Governing Board.
 They will also respond to all data requests.
 The IT and Data Coordinator will ensure that all required data reports are complete, accurate, and submitted to the State in a timely fashion.
-In addition, the IT and Data Coordinator will manage all aspects of the technology in the school.
-The IT and Data Coordinator reports to the Operations Manager.
+In addition, the IT and Data Coordinator reports to the Operations Manager.